Emerald Cut Solitaire Ring

 Moissanite is a wonderful engagement alternative to diamond.
 Unlike diamond which is made up entirely of carbon, moissanite contains carbon and silica.
 As a result, the brilliance is greater than that of a diamond.
 In layman’s terms, there are mini rainbows in each facet that reflect when the light hits!
 It is almost the same hardness as a diamond on the Mohs Hardness scale, so its durability is guaranteed to last a lifetime.

 Your choice of a solitaire 0.92ct (7x5mm) emerald step-cut moissanite (DEF, eye-clean) in a four prong setting.
 Or a standard 1ct (7x5mm), lab formed diamond.

 Keep in mind that Moissanite weighs less than diamond, so the surface area size of the Moissanite equates to the size of a standard 1ct diamond.

 Available in 14k yellow, rose, and white gold.

-Kindly note: This piece is made to order so please allow up to two weeks for fabrication.
+Kindly note: This piece is made to order so please two to three weeks for fabrication.